You’ve opened up the box. Excited because you’ve just got your shiny new Mac computer.

 You can at that stage pick to migrate.
 And you’ll go straight into Migration Assistant from there.

 But when you’re having trouble with the Mac Migration Assistant.
 And your Time Machine backup.
-It’s usually best to skip that step.
+It’s best to skip that step.

 Pick ‘Don’t Transfer Any Information Now.’
 And do your migration outside of Setup Assistant.